 Drills require bending over and supporting the vibrating tool in an uncomfortable position while mixing.
 For short mixing times of thin products, these don't pose too many problems for operators.
 But longer mixing times raise the chances of muscle strains and fatigue when using a drill.

 Time spent using a tool is another unexpected aspect of ergonomic design.
 Drills don’t have the power to mix materials as quickly and thoroughly as necessary, requiring extra time handling these power tools.
 Collomixer products have extra power to properly mix a variety of material consistencies quickly.
 When paired with the correct paddle attachment, the Collomixer cuts mixing times for most materials compared to using underpowered electric drills.
+It is the right choice of drill to mix concrete and other materials.

 For the best results when mixing, select a paddle suited to the task.
 When choosing the right paddle for a job, the viscosity of materials, type of materials, and mixing methods all matter.